-You can help the cyst heal by soaking in a warm bath, with or without Epsom salt.
+You can help the cyst heal by soaking in inches of warm water bath, with or without Epsom salt.
 You can use your regular tub or a sitz bath, which is a basin you can place over your toilet seat and use to soak the genitals.
 These can be purchased at a pharmacy or medical supply store.

 Infected cysts (abscesses)

-If you have an infected Bartholin gland cyst, you should make an appointment with your doctor.
-Sometimes, a cyst can become infected due to an underlying STI, which would require treatment.
+If you have an infected Bartholin’s gland cyst, you should make an appointment with your health care doctor.
+Sometimes, a Bartholin cyst can become infected due to underlying sexually transmitted infections, which would require treatment.

 An infected cyst may rupture on its own and heal within 3-4 days.
 However, you may also need it drained by your OB-GYN.
 In addition, you may need to take antibiotics to fight the infection.

 To prevent the cyst from reoccurring, your doctor may recommend:

 - Drainage tube/balloon.
 A small tube and balloon can be inserted into the cyst to keep it from clogging up again.
 The balloon should be removed after the area has healed.

 - Surgery.
 A persistent cyst that keeps coming back might need to be treated with surgery.
 Your doctor can surgically remove the Bartholin gland and duct to prevent future infections.

 - Marsupialization.
 Doctors make a small cut in the cyst and stitch the inside edges of the cyst to the surface of the vulva.
 This procedure is done in an outpatient operating room.
 This is when the surgeon creates a pouch over the cyst by making an incision and then pursing the corners together with stitches, allowing the cyst an opening to drain.
 Sometimes a local anesthetic is needed.

 If you believe you are experiencing symptoms of, or suffering from Bartholin’s Gland Cysts, or have questions about it, please see your doctor.